 How to write First Person Point of View

 Writing from the first-person point of view is a reliable choice if you’re a beginning writer.
 It’s a clear perspective that isn’t difficult to write.
-Choose a character like your protagonist, and write the story as if they are retelling the reader’s events.
+Choose a character like your protagonist, and write the story as if they are retelling the story’s events.

 If you choose the first-person perspective, you’ll need to know your character intimately.
 You want the hero’s personality to remain consistent throughout the narrative.
 That is unless they’re a dynamic character.
 Even then, changes in your protagonist will need to have a cause that develops from your plot.
 Remember that your character is not you, and they may not react to events in the same way you would.